- Home

 - Verify the file contains all your cards

-- Import the file into Mochi
+- For CSV/Markdown: import the file into the Mochi deck of your choice

 Pro Tips for Better Results